xrettle/WFGY/ProblemMap/Atlas/atlas-v1-integrated-handoff.md

 Short version:

-> This document says what is now stable enough to freeze.
+> this document says what is now stable enough to freeze

 ---